 Recommended file types: Duckstation supports .bin/.cue, .iso, .img, .chd, .pbp, and .m3u file types.
 I recommend converting your bin/cue and iso files to .chd to save on file space, and using .m3u files or .pbp files for multi-disc games.
-You can convert files into .chd format using CHDMAN using the steps found above.
+You can learn how to do that by reading this guide.

 Nintendo 64 — Mupen64Plus-FZ